Donald Nichols (spy): As the war began

 After the North Koreans invaded at 0400 hours on 25 June 1950, Nichols telephoned the news to General Douglas MacArthur's headquarters at 0945.
-Then newly promoted chief warrant officer Nichols destroyed the IL-10 and other airplanes and equipment before fleeing Seoul, clinging to the side of a small boat.
+The newly-promoted chief warrant officer Nichols destroyed the IL-10 and other airplanes and equipment before fleeing Seoul, clinging to the side of a small boat.

 When Nichols rejoined the battered United Nations formations, he bore a map with annotated targets of the invaders.
 He was asked by Ambassador John J. Muccio to temporarily serve as liaison to the Republic of Korea's military heads.
 In July 1950, Nichols was assigned to the United States Air Force Office of Special Investigations; this assignment was designed to grant him autonomy.
 General Partridge wanted one of the "new" Russian T-34 tanks the North Koreans were using.
 Air strikes against them had been unsuccessful, and the general was seeking information to plot counter-measures against the communist armor.
 Nichols scrounged up a tank transporter and retrieved a stranded T-34 while under fire.
 For this action, Partridge recommended, and the U.S. military awarded, Nichols a Silver Star.

 Partridge mentioned communist guerrillas harassing Taegu Air Force Base and interrupting UN flight operations.
 Nichols led a band of 20 South Korean soldiers in a night-time raid into the hills, and returned with grenade fragments in his leg.
 The harassment ended.